LennoxWood/84TeV_FCChh_HHbbtautau/README.md

 Please find within this depository the Jupyter notebooks used in the analysis of the MPhys project.

+Note that since the simulations used in the analysis of this project are not public to non-CERN members.
+These notebooks are here more to denote the model and how the analysis was done.

 The sparticles python package used to load the data from generated .h5 files can be found at https://github.com/jd550179/FCCHBBTAUTAU

 ## General